6 - TIME NATIONAL Championship

 Vernon Vikings Logo 1976-78

-The club Owner & GM was Vern Dye.
-Manager of the club was former Trainer Roly Samartino for the 1977-78 season.
-A local hockey legend guided the team for part of the season as Coach, his name was Sheldon Bloomer(1977-78 partial).
-Another local hockey legend took over for Sheldon, his name was Hank Wensley(1977-78 partial).
-The combined record for these two coaches was, R.S.
-66GP-10W-56L-0T.
-If you have the records for these coaches please, contact me.
+The club Owner & GM was Vern Dye, Manager of the club was former Trainer Roly Sammartino, often spelled as Samartino, for the 1977-78 season.
+A local hockey legend guided the team for part of the season as Coach, his name was Sheldon Bloomer(partial).
+Another local hockey legend took over for Sheldon, his name was Hank Wensley(partial).

 After sixteen consecutive playoff appearances, for the franchise, the Vernon Vikings were the first team to not make them in 1977-78 season.

-The Vern Dye sells the team to a new "5 man group". which includes Hank Aarsen Sr., Sheldon Bloomer and Ray Williment Sr.* *-Who were the others??, if you know please, contact me.
+Vern Dye sells the team after the 1977-78 season to a new "5 man group". which included Hank Aarsen Sr., Sheldon Bloomer and Ray Williment Sr.* *-Who were the others??, if you know please, contact me.

 Top